 ONE 157: Petchmorakot vs. Vienot delivered nonstop martial arts action on Friday, 20 May, from the Singapore Indoor Stadium.

-Two exceptional ONE Muay Thai World Title clashes bolstered the event and the quarterfinals of the ONE Flyweight Muay Thai World Grand Prix kicked off.
+Two exceptional ONE Muay Thai World Title clashes headlined the event, which also featured the ONE Flyweight Muay Thai World Grand Prix quarterfinal round.

 After another night of action in Singapore, here are the five biggest takeaways from ONE 157.